pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

         Instead, examples are classified as belonging to one among a range of known classes.

-Multi-label classification ---> what items does this photo contains? what topic is this YouTube video about?
+- Multi-label classification ---> what items does this photo contains? what topic is this YouTube video about?

         It refers to those classification tasks that have two or more class labels, where one or more class labels may be predicted for each example.

-Imbalanced classification refers to classification tasks where the distribution of examples across the classes is not equal.
+        ---

+        This is unlike binary classification and multi-class classification, where a single class label is predicted for each example.
+        It is common to model multi-label classification tasks with a model that predicts multiple outputs,

 ## Evalutaion Metrics

 ## Algorithms

-    Logistic Regression, k-Nearest Neighbors, Decision Trees, Support Vector Machine, Naive Bayes, Random Forest, Gradient Boosting
+    Logistic Regression, k-Nearest Neighbors, Decision Trees, Support Vector Machine, Naive Bayes/

-Case-based reasoning, Artificial Neural Networks
+    Random Forest, Gradient Boosting/
+    Multi-label Decision Trees, Multi-label Random Forests, Multi-label Gradient Boosting